The statistics speak for themselves, so why is there an increase in female motorcycle riders?

 The Bikes Themselves

 If you have been biking for years, male or female you can probably ride just about anything!
-However if you are a new rider, you may have more specific requirements from your motorbike.
-For example you might want to consider height and weight when looking for a bike as a beginner.
+However, if you are a new rider, you may have more specific requirements for your motorbike.
+For example, you might want to consider height and weight when looking for a bike as a beginner.

 When you are still learning it is nice to have to option to put both of your feet firmly on the ground when you think it’s needed.
 Also moving the bike around in general, with experience you will be able to handle any bike but when you are new it’s great to not have something ridiculously heavy to manoeuvre.
 I personally think these points apply for both genders, for a short male with no strength or tall female packing a load of muscle!